pygfx/pygfx/README.md

 Under development, many things can change.

-## Example testing
+## Testing examples

-Include the comment `# test_example = true` in an example to have pytest run it as part of the test suite.
+There are two types of tests for examples included with pygfx:

+### Type 1: Checking if examples can run

+When running the test suite, pytest will run every example in a subprocess, to see if it can run and exit cleanly.
+You can opt out of this mechanism by including the comment `# run_example = false` in the module.

+### Type 2: Checking if examples output an image

+You can also (independently) opt-in to output testing for examples, by including the comment `# test_example = true` in the module.
+Output testing means the test suite will attempt to import the `renderer` instance global from your example, and call it to see if an image is produced.

-To support testing an example, ensure the following requirements are met:
+To support this type of testing, ensure the following requirements are met:

 * The `WgpuCanvas` class is imported from the `wgpu.gui.auto` module.
-* The `canvas` instance is exposed as a global in the module.
+* The `renderer` instance is exposed as a global in the module.

-By default the test will simply verify that the example can be executed without an error, and that an image can be rendered using the canvas.
+* A rendering callback has been registered with `renderer.request_draw(fn)`.

+Reference screenshots are stored in the `examples/screenshots` folder, the test suite will compare the rendered image with the reference.

+Note: this step will be skipped when not running on CI.
+Since images will have subtle differences depending on the system on which they are rendered, that would make the tests unreliable.

+For every test that fails on screenshot verification, diffs will be generated for the rgb and alpha channels and made available in the `examples/screenshots/diffs` folder.
+On CI, the `examples/screenshots` folder will be published as a build artifact so you can download and inspect the differences.

+If you want to update the reference screenshot for a given example, you can grab those from the build artifacts as well and commit them to your branch.